abstractionhq/gallery-gateway/README.md

 machine is likely different than the workspace.

 Run `npm install` to install Node.js dependencies.

+Run `npm run dev` to compile assets during development.

 Run `npm run watch-poll` to start a development server that watches and recompiles on changes.

+For more `npm` commands, look at `package.json`

 ### Need a MySQL GUI?